NateNate60/EscrowBot/README.md

 - Bit (`pip3 install bit`).
 Bitcoin library.
 - Bitcash (`pip3 install bitcash`).
 Bitcoin Cash library.
 - Bitcoinlib (`pip3 install bitcoinlib`).
-Used for its Litecoin functionality and fee estimation.
+Used for its Litecoin functionality.
 The Bitcoin functionality is not actually used
 - Web3 (`pip3 install web3`).
 Ethereum library
 - Hashlib.
 IDs are generated using SHA-256 hashes, then truncated to 16 hex digits (total hash length = 64 bits, still very unlikely to collide but not so long as to be unweildly)
 - PRAW (`pip3 install praw`).
 The most widely-used Python library to interact with Reddit's API.